Anglo-Iraqi War: Aftermath

 In the immediate aftermath of the fall of Rashid Ali's "National Defence Government" and the armistice, Baghdad was torn apart by rioting and looting.
-Much of the violence was channelled towards the city's Jewish Quarter.
-Over 180 Jewish residents lost their lives and about 850 were injured before the Iraqi police were ordered to restore order with live ammunition.
+Much of the violence was channelled towards the city's Jewish Quarter; over 180 Jewish residents were killed and about 850 injured before the Iraqi police were ordered to restore order with live ammunition.

 At least two British accounts of the conflict praised the efforts of the air and ground forces at RAF Habbaniya.
-According to Churchill, the landing of the 20th Indian Infantry Brigade at Basra on 18 April was "timely."
-In his opinion, the landing forced Rashid Ali into premature action.
-However, Churchill added that the "spirited defence" of Habbaniya by the Flying School was a "prime factor" in British success.
+According to Churchill, the landing of the 20th Indian Infantry Brigade at Basra on 18 April was "timely", and in his opinion had forced Rashid Ali into premature action.
+He added that the "spirited defence" of Habbaniya by the Flying School was a "prime factor" in British success.
 Wavell wrote that the "gallant defence" of Habbaniya and the bold advance of Habforce discouraged the Iraqi Army, while the Germans in their turn were prevented from sending further reinforcements by "the desperate resistance of our troops in Crete, and their crippling losses in men and aircraft."

 On 18 June, Lieutenant-General Quinan was given command of all British and Commonwealth forces in Iraq.
 Before this, Iraqforce was more or less limited to the forces landed at and advancing from Basra.

 After the Anglo-Iraq War, elements of Iraqforce (known as Iraq Command from 21 June) were used to attack the Vichy French-held Mandate of Syria during the Syria-Lebanon campaign, which started 8 June and ended 14 July.
 Iraq Command (known as Persia and Iraq Force (Paiforce from 1 September) was also used to attack Persia during the Anglo-Soviet invasion of Persia, which took place in August to September 1941.
 Forward defences against a possible German invasion from the north through the Caucasus were created in 1942, and the strength of Paiforce peaked at the equivalent of over 10 brigades before the Russians halted the German threat at the Battle of Stalingrad.
-After 1942, Iraq and Persia were used to transit war material to the Soviet Union and the British military presence became mainly lines of communication troops.
+After 1942, Iraq and Persia were used to transit war material to the Soviet Union, and the British military presence became mainly lines of communication troops.